 - Invest in consistent measurement and reporting so you know how well you’re doing (and know when you have issues)

-Know Customer Needs
+Know Customer Needs to Increase Sales

 While all your customers share a need for your product or services (drywall, steel frames, etc.), they also have a range of relationship needs.
 For example, their satisfaction may hinge on quick responses, on-time delivery, white glove service, or regular reporting.